 All professional accreditations are reviewed regularly by their professional body.

 The information below is intended to provide an example of what you will study.

 Most degrees are divided into stages.
 Each stage lasts for one academic year, and you'll complete modules totalling 120 credits by the end of each stage.

 Our teaching is informed by research.
 Course content may change periodically to reflect developments in the discipline, the requirements of external bodies and partners, and student feedback.

 Student demand for optional modules may affect availability.

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

 To find out more please see our terms and conditions.

-This year is very hands on, with plenty of opportunities to start using our state-of-the-art equipment, particularly on our residential field course in the Lake District.
-You will learn the fundamental mathematical techniques required to analyse and process geographic data.
+This year is very practical, with plenty of opportunities to start using our state-of-the-art equipment.
+You will also learn the fundamental mathematical techniques required to analyse and process geographic data.

 You undertake more advanced studies in GIS and develop your knowledge of how it is used to collect, manage and analyse geographical data in a range of jobs and applications.